yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_playback_audio_over_HDMI.rst

 How to playback audio over HDMI
 ===============================

-AM62x SK EVMs support audio playback over HDMI.
+SK-AM62 and SK-AM62A support audio playback over HDMI.
 This requires shorting a jumper on the board, and applying an additional DT overlay (.dtbo) file:
 ``k3-am625-sk-hdmi-audio.dtbo``.

 **Steps to enable audio over HDMI:**

 #.
 Toggle the FET switch that shares audio lines between the 3.5mm Jack and
    HDMI connector.
-For this you have to short the **J24** jumper on the EVM, shown below:
+For this you have to short the **J24** jumper on the SK-AM62, or the **J12** jumper on the SK-AM62A, at the location marked
+   below:

     ..
 Image:: ../../../images/AM62x_HDMI_Audio_Jumper.jpg
             :scale: 10%